airbnb/chronon/docs/source/Flink.md

 #### 2. Spark expression evaluation

-Here, the operator takes the object of type `T`, performs the selects and filters defined in the GroupBy, and outputs a `Map[String, Any]`.
+This operator transforms the object of type `T` based on the GroupBy's defined selects and filters, outputting a Map[String, Any].

 ```scala
 // Input